tahoe-lafs/tahoe-lafs/docs/known_issues.rst

   *  `Command-line arguments are leaked to other local users`_
   *  `Capabilities may be leaked to web browser phishing filter / "safe browsing" servers`_
   *  `Known issues in the FTP and SFTP frontends`_
+  *  `Traffic analysis based on sizes of files/directories, storage indices, and timing`_

 Unauthorized deletion of an immutable file by its storage index
 ---------------------------------------------------------------

-Due to a flaw in the Tahoe-LAFS storage server software in v1.3.0 through v1.8.2 a person who knows the "storage index" that identifies an immutable file can cause the server to delete its shares of that file.
+Due to a flaw in the Tahoe-LAFS storage server software in v1.3.0 through v1.8.2, a person who knows the "storage index" that identifies an immutable file can cause the server to delete its shares of that file.

 If an attacker can cause enough shares to be deleted from enough storage